-Families with children experiencing homelessness often find themselves exposed to risks and harmful behaviors that significantly impact their well-being and safety.
+Families with children experiencing homelessness often find themselves exposed to risks that significantly impact their well-being and safety.
 Sleeping in overcrowded environments or in emergency accommodation, such as couch surfing or substandard motels, which makes them vulnerable to various health and safety risks, including domestic and family violence.

-72% 153 At Risk of Harm
+72 % 153 At Risk of Harm

 64% 136 Homelessness Caused by a Relationship Breakdown

-61% 130 At Risk of Harm
+61% 130 At Risk of Violence

 21% 44 Unresolved Legal Issues